Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Highest Protection Level

-Key features of CE Level 3 protection include:
+Key qualities of Level 3 include:

 | CE Level | Impact Energy Absorption (kJ) | Abrasion Resistance | Typical Use |